-- On 31 December 2012, the Executive Board consisted of 13 members. - Mr James Singh retired on 1 April 2012. - Mr Kurt Schmidt left the Executive Board effective 1 December 2012. - Mr Luis Cantarell was appointed member of the Executive Board effective 1 December 2012. - Other benefits include car allowance, contribution towards health insurance premiums, long-term service awards and expatriate benefits. - Nestlé S.A. shares received as part of the Short-Term Bonus are valued at the average closing price of the last ten trading days of January 2013, discounted by 16.038% to account for the three-year blocking period. - Stock Options granted in 2012 are disclosed at the fair value at grant date which corresponds to CHF 4.54. - Performance Share Units granted in 2012 are disclosed at the fair value at grant, which corresponds to CHF 54.62. - Restricted Stock Units granted in 2012 are disclosed at the fair value at grant, which correspond to CHF 49.65. - The valuation of equity compensation plans mentioned in this report differs in some respect from compensation disclosures in Note 11 of the 2012 Consolidated Financial Statements of the Nestlé Group, which have been prepared in accordance with International Financial Reporting Standards (IFRS). - Please also refer to Note 20.1 of the 2012 Consolidated Financial Statements of the Nestlé Group.
+- On 31 December 2013, the Executive Board consisted of 13 members. - Mr Marc Caira retired on 1 May 2013. - Mr Jean-Marc Duvoisin left the Executive Board on 1 March 2013. - Mr Werner Bauer retired on 1 September 2013. - Mr John J. Harris retired on 1 December 2013. - Mr Peter R. Vogt was appointed member of the Executive Board on 1 March 2013. - Mr Martial Rolland was appointed member of the Executive Board on 1 May 2013. - Mr Stefan Catsicas was appointed member of the Executive Board on 1 July 2013. - Mr Marco Settembri was appointed member of the Executive Board on 1 December 2013. - Other benefits include car allowance, contribution towards health insurance premiums, long-term service awards and expatriate benefits. - Nestlé S.A. shares received as part of the Short-Term Bonus are valued at the average closing price of the last ten trading days of January 2014, discounted by 16.038% to account for the three-year blocking period. - Performance Share Units granted in 2013 are disclosed at fair value at grant, which corresponds to CHF 64.44. - Restricted Stock Units granted in 2013 are disclosed at fair value at grant, which correspond to CHF 58.58. - The valuation of equity compensation plans mentioned in this report differs in some respect from compensation disclosures in Note 12 of the Consolidated Financial Statements of the Nestlé Group 2013, which have been prepared in accordance with International Financial Reporting Standards (IFRS). - Please also refer to Note 21.1 of the Consolidated Financial Statements of the Nestlé Group 2013.